Year of entry 2024

-In your first semester, a compulsory module will cover theoretical and practical work in the history of art.
-You will develop your specialist knowledge by selecting from a range of optional modules.
+In your first semester, a compulsory module will cover key questions both in the history of the discipline of Art History, and its current urgency.
+Alongside this, and then in semester two, you’ll develop your specialist knowledge by selecting from a broad range of optional modules on diverse topics.

-Through both the rigorous development of complex descriptive and analytical skills central to the discipline of art history, and engagement with wider theoretical and historical frameworks, you will be given the opportunity to develop your own interests and a distinct critical voice.
+Through the rigorous development of complex descriptive and analytical skills central to the practice of art history, and through engagement with wider theoretical and historical frameworks, you will be given the opportunity to develop your own interests and a distinct critical voice.

 The skills you develop, combined with knowledge from your optional modules, will ultimately be focused in your dissertation – an independent and self-devised research project, which you will undertake with the guidance of your supervisor.